-The hourglass silhouette of the 1950s happened much thanks to the lingerie of the time.
-To achieve the desired fit and look of clothes on the outside, it was important to have the correct garments underneath to push up or flatten down areas of the body that needed to be.
+The hourglass silhouette of the 1950s happened thanks to the lingerie of the time.
+To achieve the desired fit and look of clothes on the outside, it was important to have the correct garments underneath to push up or flatten down areas of the body that needed to be pushed or flattened.
 The many styles of lingerie include bras, panties, slips, petticoats, girdles, stockings, and garters.

 1950s Lingerie: Bra

-There were many different styles of 1950s lingerie bras to choose from in the fifties.
-Strapless, longline and bullet bras were among some of the most popular just to name a few.
+There were many different styles of 1950s lingerie bras to choose from in the ’50s.
+Strapless, longline and bullet bras were among some of the most popular, just to name a few.
 The 1950s silhouette demanded bigger busts to balance out the required big hips.
-Instead of a natural 1940s bra that separate the breasts towards the sides, the 1950s bra pushed the breast in, up and out to new extremes.
+Instead of a natural 1940s bra that separated the breasts towards the sides, the 1950s bra pushed the breasts in, up and out to new extremes.
 Bigger was better.
 Natural was not the ideal look as it was in the 1940s.

 Long line bras were especially popular because they were said to “slim the diaphragm, control and uplift.”
 They were usually strapless with uplifting cups and boned support down to the middle waist.
-With a low back cutout they also made it possible to wear strapless gowns or halter top dresses.
+With a low back cutout, they also made it possible to wear strapless gowns or halter top dresses.
+They were often paired with girdles or corsets for complete tummy control.
+Some had corset hooks or girdle tabs that attached to the inside top of the corset to prevent them from separating.

-The pointed bra, whirlpool bra, bullet bra, or sweater girl bra remained popular throughout the late forties and fifties due to the ultra feminine look.
-The pointed pre-formed conically stitched and padded bra is what gave the breast a false point and enhanced weight.
-Without the protruding bullet shape most 1950s dresses, blouses and snug knit sweaters would be ill fitting.
+The pointed bra, whirlpool bra, bullet bra, or sweater girl bra remained popular throughout the late ’40s and ’50s due to the ultra feminine look.
+The pointed, pre-formed, conically stitched and padded bra is what gave the breast a false point and enhanced weight.
+Without the protruding bullet shape, most 1950s dresses, blouses and snug knit sweaters would be ill fitting.

 The foam rubber breast falsie complete with pointed nipple were more popular than women would admit to owning.
 They gave shape and volume to women who lacked it naturally.
-Falsies had their downsides though.
-Poor quality rubber absorbed orders and disintegrated quickly.
+Falsies had their downsides, though.
+Poor quality rubber absorbed odors and disintegrated quickly.
 Some came covered in satin and lace to make them prettier.
-The alternative was a padded cone that unfortunately when worn and bumped into, went flat.
+The alternative was a padded cone that, unfortunately when worn and bumped into, went flat.
 There was no dainty way to pulling the point back out again.
-The inflatable bra was another option but was also prone to bursting under pressure.
+The inflatable bra was another option, but was also prone to bursting under pressure.
 Oh the embarrassment!

 1950s Bra Recommendations: